 Smaller businesses should take note; people spend a phenomenal amount of money at Christmas.
 In the run up to Christmas 2012, it was predicted consumers would spend an average of £445 each.
 According to the Money Advice Service, Christmas spending last year was around £29 billion.

 Everyone knows that Christmas is tough on the wallet, and that is often one of the reasons given by people that start their preparations early.
 The same folks who will moan about seeing decorations up in store by September appreciate the importance of getting sorted as soon as possible.
 And how that helps them to avoid huge bills in the beginning of the new year.

 Between May and June of this year, eBay revealed more than 150,000 searches for the word ‘Christmas’ were performed on the site.
 The online marketplace has warned that businesses are not tapping into interest in the festive season so early in the year.
 Searches for generic phrases such as ‘Christmas presents’ begin around September.

 Phuong Nguyen, head of eBay Advertising in the UK, told Marketing Week: “By observing online behaviour in the run-up to Christmas, brands can identify and differentiate between undecided Christmas ‘gifters’ and people who are shopping for themselves.

 Christmas, being the holiday of money, tends to bring together a lot of different sectors.
-It is not explicitly about food or toys; people are willing to splurge their hard-earned on pretty much everything.
+It is not explicitly about food or toys.
+People are willing to splurge their hard-earned on pretty much everything.
 As a present-giving season, the gift umbrella covers almost everything – that is, every industry.
-There is no reason to miss out.

 Social Media Marketing